grscheller/scheller-linux-archive/README.md

 ### 5. [linuxHome](linuxHome/)
 * Based on the infrastructure I use at work to keep my Linux<br>
-  environment synced across the half dozen workstations and super<br>
+  environment synced across the workstations and supercomputers I use.
-  computers which I use.

 ### 6. [pythagTriples](pythagTriples/)
 * Haskell project that generates Pythagorean triples.
 * Mathematical factoids about Pythagorean triples.
-* Also an exercise for me to learn Haskell stack.
+* Also used to help me learn Haskell stack.

 ### 7. [pureMath](pureMath/)
 * A mathematics library centered around integer arithmetic.